 Often I will respond with a question and say – “well how much do you THINK you ought to use, but better yet WHY are you using it?”
 And so on.
 Sometimes I don’t get a happy response because we’ve been so conditioned in our society to ask those type of questions to doctors.
 I would like to THINK of animal naturopaths as being doctors of thought – helping clients and non-clients alike (should they dare to ask a question as a non-client lol) to logically and critically think through their own questions to arrive at a solution.
 And of course that can only happen when we are fully engaged and participating in the health and well being of our animals rather than surrendering it to those perceived authorities UNLESS it is a true and dire emergency.
 When I get those type of questions with a true, dire emergency apparent, I am always THINKING “Um why aren’t they in their car driving to a veterinarian instead of asking questions in online forums or messaging me for the answer?“.

 This is why I encourage people to get some knowledge so you CAN make those wise and discerning choices and rather easily.
-THAT is what our Total Wellness for Pets Program is all about.

 I approach each of my dog’s as an individual as they each have different needs.
 While they are the same species of course and require the same type of nutrition (although that also differs a bit between each of them – that does NOT mean I feed them as an omnivore since they ARE carnivores) they each have a way I use essential oils with them that is different than the other.